XHunter74/Task-Executor/README.md

 ## Features

+- **Limited Concurrent Tasks**: Restrict the number of tasks running simultaneously.
+- **Automatic Task Execution**: Automatically start a new task as soon as one completes.
 - **Concurrency Control**: Dynamically adjust the number of concurrent tasks.
 - **Task Queue**: Enqueue tasks with unique IDs and execute them asynchronously.
 - **Error Handling**: Capture and handle task-specific errors via an event.